Decathlon workshop photo

 Going circular - Transition towards a circular economy

-Decathlon is taking measures by factoring in its entire ecosystem to reduce the impact of its offers.
+DECATHLON is taking measures by factoring in its entire ecosystem to reduce the impact of its offers.

 Extending products' lifespan (whether talking about durability or repairability), improving products recyclability, encouraging second life, product hire ... are all measures encouraging the company to adopt a profound and necessary transformation.